EPA Newsletter October 2015

 Friends of Science in Medicine are lobbying government to have complementary therapies removed from University campuses, stating that complementary modalities should only be allowed to enter the Universities when they have an established evidence base.
 The irony is that it is virtually impossible to gather such a base outside the university system.
 This will impact on all complementary modalities, and we are no exception.

-If this push were to come to fruition it would be extraordinarily difficult if not impossible to practice our EPA accredited modalities.
+If this push were to come to fruition it would be extraordinarily difficult if not impossible to practice the Universal Medicine Therapies.

 As a body of professional complimentary practitioners and practitioners of the livingness, where to from here?
 Our response to this political pressure is very simple.
 We establish our own evidence base with no drive for specific outcomes.
 We start with a solid foundation of anecdotal evidence in the form of cases studies, supported by surveys as discussed in both conferences.